rafael-dassan/b2b-data-mass-application/README.md

 ## Setting Up the Environment
 To maintain a pure and error-free Python environment for running Data Mass, follow the steps below:

+### Running the Application
+Provide your company email on the .env file located on the root of repository, e.g."example.surname@ab-inbev.com"

 ### Using script
 Change the permissions of the script:
 ```bash